renpy/renpy/sphinx/source/translating_renpy.rst

     A scaling factor that is applied to all text in the launcher.

 A translate python block is used to set these variables.
-For example, the following code is used to change the fonts in the Arabic translation of Ren'Py::
+For example, the following is used to change the fonts in the Arabic translation of Ren'Py::

     translate arabic python: